backstage/backstage/docs/backend-system/building-plugins-and-modules/08-migrating.md

 );
 ```

-Just to echo what was said above, this is not a very flexible solution and will for example be problematic to maintain backwards compatible if we start evolving the options to for example accept multiple suppliers or tweak the `ClusterSupplier` interface.
+Just to echo what was said above, this is not a very flexible solution and will for example be problematic to keep backwards compatible if we start evolving the options to for example accept multiple suppliers or tweak the `ClusterSupplier` interface.

 The new [ExtensionPoints](fixme.md) API allows [Modules](fixme) to add function into the backend plugin itself, in this case an additional `ClusterSupplier`